 This article is about the business model behind Riposte – a new social sharing and wellbeing app from Aotearoa New Zealand.
 Spoiler: it’s not advertising.

 During the last weeks, I’ve been writing about the Riposte app and how it’s designed to be healthy and safe, how it uses aggregated wellbeing data to enable positive impact, and how it aspires to pay people for their data.
 In all this, you might still be wondering about a really important question: if the Riposte business model isn’t advertising based and there is no subscription fee for people using the app, then what is the business model?

 In this post, we explore the Riposte business model and how it creates value that is not used for advertising space.
 This article is part of a series that introduces Riposte, a new social sharing and wellbeing app from Aotearoa New Zealand that uses data for collective wellbeing measurement.
-The other parts of the series focus on designing social media to be healthy and psychologically safe, paying people for their data, aggregated analytics for collective wellbeing, and our purpose and vision.
+The other parts of the series focus on designing social media to be healthy and psychologically safe, aggregated analytics for collective wellbeing, and our purpose and vision.

 From Data (Party) to Impact

 The Riposte team works from an impact house called Tāiki E! in Gisborne, Tairāwhiti, Aotearoa New Zealand.
 Every first Wednesday evening of the month, we host a ‘Data Party’.
 It’s basically a gathering of data enthusiasts.
 We call it a party so that more people join in the fun.
 At these Data Parties we talk about all types of data and how we can use them to support impact work in our community.